khamidou/khamidou.github.io/_drafts/engineering-job-post.markdown

 # Watch out for biases!

 Make sure that your job post isn't unconsciously biased towards certain categories.
-One example I can remember is an old Nylas SRE job posting that had this interesting metaphor:
+One example I can remember is an old Nylas job posting[^retired] that had an interesting metaphor about the job of an SRE being like working at a pit stop on an F1 racing team.
+I remember finding this working uncomfortable because it makes the job sound way more stressful than it is – which would cause some good, qualified applicants to not apply.

-(We've retired this job posting a long time ago!)

-It's kind of hard to say "look for your own unconscious bias in the post you wrote", but what helps would be to ask a diverse set of your coworkers whether they'd consider applying after reading your job post.
+I know it's easy to say "look for your own unconscious bias in the post you wrote", but what helps would be to ask a diverse set of your coworkers whether they'd consider applying after reading your job post.

 You could also use a tool like [Kat Matfield's gender decoder](http://gender-decoder.katmatfield.com/) to "lint" your post and make sure it's gender neutral.